 The main reasons people join us are fellowship and philanthropy.
 You get to meet new people, have access to the City of London’s heritage and a chance to give back through sharing expertise or donating to the Charity.
 You also get to dress up, and wine and dine with convivial company if you wish.

 We have three levels of membership – all assume you have an interest in instrumentation whatever the field physics. electronics, engineering etc We strongly recommend that you come along to a Meet Us event before applying even if proposed by an existing member.

 You may also be interested in this guide published by the City of London Public Relations Office.

-If you are applying to become a Liveryman, you need to have an established career in scientific instrumentation or related field or progressing from Freeman of the Company.
-You will need to be proposed and seconded by two people within the Company.
+If you are applying to become a Liveryman, you need to have an established career related to scientific instrumentation or progress from Freeman of the Company.
+If new to the company you will need to be proposed and seconded by two existing members.
 You also need to be a Freeman of the City of London before you can be admitted.
 The Clerk can advise on this if you are not already Free,